Zeeshan-Ansari-code/Tasklyx/README_AI_FEATURES.md

 For issues or questions:
 1. Check this documentation
-2. Review OpenAI API documentation
+2. Review Gemini API documentation: https://ai.google.dev/docs
 3. Check application logs for error messages
 4. Verify environment variables are set correctly
+5. Visit `/ai-models` page to see available models for your API key